NachoColl/bws-help_DEPRECATED/slate/source/includes/01_introduction.md

 "_A smart contract is a computer program or a transaction protocol which is intended to automatically execute, control or document legally relevant events and actions according to the terms of a contract or an agreement._" The [Wikipedia](https://en.wikipedia.org/wiki/Smart_contract).

 Once you get your [Blockchain Web Services](https://bweb.services) you can start consuming well-documented [smart contracts](#smart-contracts) using regular API calls.
-We use your private Blockchain Web Services keys (never shared with anyone, not even with you) to interact with blockchains like Ethereum or Cardano.
+We use your private Blockchain Web Services keys (never shared with anyone) to interact with blockchains like Ethereum or Cardano.

 ## API Endpoint